 When we asked them for suggestions, they identified many ways in which remote consultations could be made better.
 For example, enabling sessions to be recorded and played back later so people can confirm they have understood, or introducing closed captioning to help those with hearing loss.

-Overall, one of the biggest learnings was around quality.
+Overall, one of the biggest things we learned was around quality.
 While some people in the health and care system may see remote consultations as a way of delivering care more efficiently, it is clear that any impact on quality will likely see a significant drop-off in people willing to access care in this way.

 Getting the most out of the virtual health and care experience